Want to get more potential donors to see your fundraiser? Use these 15 ways to raise awareness for a cause to help raise more money.

-We can help—here are 15 tactics individuals and organizations have used to raise awareness for a cause.
-To reach as many people as possible, choose those that work best for you, tailoring each one to suit your specific fundraiser.
+To reach as many people as possible, tailoring each idea to suit your fundraiser.
 Keep in mind that when your cause is worthwhile, raising awareness for it doesn’t have to be expensive.
 It’s all about engaging people with the right ideas.

-An in-person fundraising event can help boost both awareness and donations.
-Again, this could be something you organize alone, or part of a larger event organized by others—perhaps an art exhibition or a sporting event.
-Hosting or participating in events where people meet in person can help you begin to build a real community around your cause.
+A fundraising event can help boost both awareness and donations.
+This could be something you organize alone, or part of a larger event organized by others—perhaps an art exhibition or a sporting event.
+Hosting events where people meet in person can help you begin to build a real community around your cause.
 There’s no shortage of winning fundraising event ideas.

-Brainstorm ways you could potentially set a world record (perhaps a Guinness World Record) that’s related to your cause—it could generate free publicity and direct people to your fundraiser, raising awareness for your cause.
+Brainstorm ways you could potentially set a world record (perhaps a Guinness World Record) that’s related to your cause.
+It could generate free publicity and direct people to your fundraiser.
 Turn it into an event—ask existing supporters to participate, or to cheer you on.
-Well before your event date, reach out to local media through calls, emails, and/or a press release.
+Well before your event date, reach out to local media through calls, emails, or a press release.

 Pick a theme (tacos), a time frame (Tuesday), and a social media platform (Twitter).
 Ask your supporters to submit their best photos around this theme, entering a contest by tagging you.
 Select a few winners, and feature them on all of your social media pages.

-Ask people to create a short video about your cause and submit it via social media.
+Ask people to create a short video about your cause and submit it on social media.
 After you pick the winner (and perhaps a few runners-up), share the video with your supporters.

 The key to making your cause easy to recognize is keeping your imagery and wording consistent.
 Always use the same image or logo for profile pictures, and make sure your call to action doesn’t vary.

 If it seems like a worthwhile expense, spend a small amount of money making branded “swag”—personalized giveaways that you can hand out at events.
-Keep it simple, with items such as stickers, bookmarks, buttons, or t-shirts.
-One piece of swag can generate dozens of “impressions” with its owner over time, searing your cause into supporters’ minds.
+Keep it simple, with items such as stickers, bookmarks, buttons, or T-shirts.

 Create accounts for your cause on Facebook, Twitter, Instagram, and YouTube.
 Start engaging with people and related communities.
-Master the art of writing for different social media platforms.
 Try sparking thoughtful conversations about your cause by asking questions or giving feedback.

 Are you an expert at something?
 Find a way to relate it to your cause, and give your supporters something of value.
 Examples include video how-to’s and other educational guides.
 Make sure the design includes your logo and is consistent with your other branded materials.

-A great way for people to learn about your cause is through informational pamphlets, whether printed or digital.
+A great way for people to learn about your fundraiser is through informational pamphlets, whether printed or digital.
 Organize key information summarizing your cause, and craft it into a piece of content that catches people’s interest.
 Ask local businesses if you can leave pamphlets out for people to take.
-Share downloadable PDFs on your GoFundMe fundraiser, via social media, and on sites related to your cause.

 Learn how to write a press release to raise awareness for your cause.
 You can submit free press releases to sites such as PR Newswire.
 Include eye-catching photos to increase the chances of getting your story featured.